YiyongHuang/S2VT/README.md

 unzip it to "Data/Features_VGG"

 ##Result
-We use some metrics to evaluate the model:
+The val.json is the grundtruth of test dataset, the result.json is the generate result.
+We use the metrics of WangLei(https://github.com/wangleihitcs/CaptionMetrics)
 ![](https://github.com/YiyongHuang/S2VT/blob/master/evaluation.jpg)

 ## Acknowledgement